 - Other side effects that are uncommon but may be associated with Symbicort include cataracts, glaucoma, and other eye problems; low potassium levels; and an increase in blood glucose levels.

 - Symbicort does not relieve acute bronchospasm (breathlessness).
 Although formoterol does open the airways, it takes time to work and Symbicort should never be used for the emergency treatment of asthma.
 A rescue inhaler, such as albuterol, should always be kept close by to treat sudden symptoms.

 - LABAs, such as formoterol, one of the ingredients in Symbicort, have been associated with an increased risk of asthma-related deaths.
 It is not known whether concurrent use of inhaled corticosteroids (such as budesonide - also contained in Symbicort) mitigates this risk.
 For this reason, Symbicort is generally only recommended for people with asthma not adequately controlled with an inhaled corticosteroid or with a disease severity that warrants the addition of an LABA.
+It should not be initiated in people with deteriorating or life-threatening exacerbations of asthma or COPD.
 Even once initiated, the need for continued Symbicort based on asthma control should be reassessed at regular intervals by a doctor.

-- Corticosteroids, such as budesonide, may increase your risk of developing pneumonia or increase the severity of viral infections such as chickenpox and measles.
+- Corticosteroids, such as budesonide, may decrease your immune response and increase your risk of developing pneumonia or increase the severity of viral infections such as chickenpox and measles.
 Always make sure you keep your recommended vaccines up to date.

 - Symbicort may interact with several drugs such as ketoconazole, HIV medications, antidepressants, glaucoma treatments, and clarithromycin.